jordanhasgul/multierr/README.md

 ### Checking for an error

-The `errors.is` function can be used directly with a `multierr.Error` to check for a specific error:
+The `errors.Is` function can be used directly with a `multierr.Error` to check for a specific error:

 ```go
 // Assume that err is a multierr.Error